trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 It's actually worse than that: a brick & mortar shopper can at least observe and touch the product.
 Ask questions right away.
 Can be persuaded to feel a more significant pressure to buy.
 If she decides to purchase, she can do so with a quick credit card swipe - there's no need to specify an address, shipping options, email, etc.

+So instead of sending traffic to your store and hope people will buy (they won't, at least not enough) how you step up your game and take your shop to the next level?

 ## Funnels to the Rescue!

 The solution is to implement funnels for your store.